cerner/fhir.cerner.com/content/millennium/r4/medications/medication-request.md

 _Implementation Notes_

-We are currently always returning a value of "Order" in the intent field.
-We recommend using the reported field to determine if a medication is an authorization or a medication reported by a patient.
-In the future, we will support "Plan" and "Order" in accordance with the US Core Profile pending changes.
+In the intent field, we support "Plan" and "Order" accordance with the US Core Profile pending changes.

 ### Authorization Types